DonSchenck/vac-seen-todb/README.md

 I need to list the templates so I can find the PostgreSQL template that I need.
 It turns out to be "postgresql-persistent:

 `oc get templates --namespace=openshift | grep postgresql`
+Or, if using PowerShell:
+`oc get templates --namespace=openshift | Select-String postgresql`

 ```console
 eap72-postgresql-persistent-s2i                     An example Red Hat JBoss EAP 7 application with a persistent PostgreSQL datab...
 37 (16 blank)     11